-Here we have used the CORREL() function of excel to see the correlation coefficient for the 2 stocks.
-You see that the correlation function is negative in value, which means that both the stocks have a negative correlation.
+We have used the CORREL() function of Excel to see the correlation coefficient for the 2 stocks.
+You see that the correlation function is negative in value, which means that both stocks have a negative correlation.
 So your choice is apt as per your requirements.

 - A correlation coefficient is a unit-less tool.
-This is a very useful property since it allows you to compare data that have different units.
-For example, Stock prices are dependent upon various parameters like inflation, interest rates, etc. So we can use public information to determine the correlation between them.
+This property is beneficial since it allows you to compare data with different units.
+For example, Stock prices depend on various parameters like inflation, interest rates, etc. So we can use public information to determine the correlation between them.

 - As discussed above, its value lies between + 1 to -1.
 So +1 is perfectly positively correlated, and -1 is perfectly negatively correlated.

 The correlation coefficient helps us better understand the data sets and their relationship and has many applications in finance and economics.
 Financial institutes, banks, companies, and even governments use correlation coefficients to track historical data, extract meaningful information, and predict market trends efficiently.
 While the correlation coefficient is a powerful tool, one should not use it in isolation but rather apply it in conjunction with other tools and methodologies.
 The reason for that is simple; we cannot rely on data, which sometimes gives us insignificant complete information.